 The process of coating an ELISA plate relies on the passive binding activity of the solid phase, which immobilizes biomolecules on the well surface.
 Without appropriate blocking, the plate would bind the detection antibody alongside the antigen or detection...Continue Reading

 After performing an ELISA with a ready-to-use ELISA kit or an antibody pair kit, the data generated must be analyzed to quantitate the target protein concentrations.
 We discuss the different aspects to consider for more consistent and accurate ELISA data.
 Furthermore, we provide a step-by-step guide to create the standard curve for analysis.....Continue Reading

 Pitfalls to Avoid for ELISA!

 ELISA (enzyme-linked immunosorbent assay) is a convenient and simple method to quantitatively or qualitatively detect peptides, proteins, antibodies, and hormones in samples, rendering it as one of the most widely used immunoassays.
-Despite the many advantages...Continue Reading
+Despite the many advantages, there are some mistakes that could turn your ELISA experiment sour...Continue Reading

 ELISA Blocking Buffer Optimization

 There are a variety of blocking buffers, not one of which is ideal for every combination of plate type, assay format, and detection system.
 Every blocking buffer represents a compromise between....Continue Reading